hhuOS/towboot/README.md

 by setting the environment variables `BUILD`, `ARCH`, `KVM` or `GDB`.
 (The defaults are `debug`, `i686`, `no` and `no`.)

+This script expects the kernel in `../../kernels/multiboot1.elf`, you can override this by setting `KERNEL`.

 ## documentation

 This README file is relatively short (as you can see).